Women in Finance Charter

 • We ran a very successful “Confident Communication for Women” CPD and networking event, for women from across the business.
 This brought together management colleagues, to share and enhance skills and experience.

-• We have updated our family policies to encourage returners from parental leave.
+• In 2023 we updated our family policies further to encourage returners from parental leave.

 • Coaching for pre- and post-maternity is offered to all staff.
 Feedback suggests this is invaluable in helping people set and manage their own, and their colleagues, expectations.